Needium66/Cybersecurity/README.md

-cat oluwalana.txt - to view the content of the file rm greeting.txt - to remove a file sudo rm greeting.txt - to remove a file if you don't have permissions
+cat oluwalana.txt - to view the content of the file rm greeting.txt - to remove a file sudo rm greeting.txt - to remove a file if you don't have permissions Update machine, tools: apt update && apt upgrade- to update your machine (this takes time) apt install git -y - to install git without prompting for yes. how to install tools